4015-al/dotfiles/README.md

-# DOTFILES Reopsitory
+# 4015 dotfiles repository

-This repo conatains symlinks to my dotfiles
+This repository contains symlinks to my dotfiles